vatpac-technology/sops/docs/terminal/brisbane.md

     **ABC**: "ABC, Ready Runway 28R, Request clearance"
     **BN TCU**: "ABC, Cleared to YBSU via BN, Flight Planned Route.
 Make Visual right turn DCT BN, Climb to A030"
     **ABC**: "Cleared to YBSU via BN, Flight Planned Route.
 Make Visual right turn DCT BN, Climb to A030, ABC"

+### BA ADC Offline
+Due to the low level of CTA (`A045`) in the BA CTR when **BA ADC** is offline, it is best practice to give airways clearance to aircraft at the holding point, to ensure departing aircraft can have uninterrupted climb.

+!!! phraseology
+    **JST459**: "Ballina Approach, JST459, A320 IFR, Taxiing YBNA for YSSY, Runway 06"
+    **BN TCU**: "JST459, Ballina Approach, Squawk 3601, no reported IFR traffic, report ready at the holding point for airways clearance"
+    **JST459**: "Squawk 3601, wilco, JST459"

+    **JST459**: "JST459, ready Runway 06, request clearance"
+    **BN TCU**: "JST459, cleared to YSSY via IDNER, flight planned route. climb to A040"
+    **JST459**: "Cleared to YSSY via IDNER, flight planned route, climb to A040, JST459"

 ### CG ADC Offline
 Due to the low level of CTA (`A035`) in the CG CTR when **CG ADC** is offline, it is best practice to give airways clearance to aircraft at the holding point, to ensure departing aircraft can have uninterrupted climb.